 What is a Royal Cypher?
 Delve into The Postal Museum's collection to find how they pop up on pillar boxes, medals and (of course!) stamps...

-As Assistant Curator of Philately at The Postal Museum, I am lucky to be able to see and work with many artefacts of postal history.
+As Deputy Curator of Philately at The Postal Museum, I am lucky to be able to see and work with many artefacts of postal history.
 We keep our large items such as pillar boxes, telephone kiosks and mail vehicles at our off-site storage at Debden, Essex – many of which feature the Royal Cypher.
 I delved into my world of stamps to find more examples of these iconic symbols.

 Technically-speaking, within a cypher the letters stand alone, whereas in a monogram they are intertwined.
 The Royal Cypher combines these definitions, as you can see with the interlaced letters of Queen Victoria and the very separate style of Queen Elizabeth.
 As such, the Royal Cypher is a monogram-like design for a reigning monarch to use.